Doctors in Spain have recorded the first ever case of dengue virus to be transmitted through sexual contact.

 Dengue fever which is caused by one of five strains of the dengue virus has only been known to be passed to humans via the bite of an infected mosquito.
 This is the first ever instance to be reported of the virus spreading through sexual contact.

 Dengue fever is caused by one of the five serotypes (strains) of the virus.
 Typically, the Aedes Aegypti mosquito is the vector which transmits the virus to humans via a bite.
 The incubation period following exposure to the virus is anywhere between 3 to 5 days.
 The most commonly seen symptoms of dengue are high-grade fever, joint pain, muscle pain and general fatigue.
-There is no vaccine against the virus, as a result of which treatment is largely based on controlling the symptoms an individual has.
+There is no mainstream vaccine against the virus, as a result of which treatment is largely based on controlling the symptoms an individual has.